justinchiu-test/codecontests-repo/README.md

-# CodeContests Refactoring Project
+# CodeContests Compression Benchmark

-This repository provides a framework for refactoring solutions from the [DeepMind Code Contests dataset](https://huggingface.co/datasets/deepmind/code_contests), with a focus on graph problems.
+This repository provides a benchmark compression solutions to the [DeepMind Code Contests dataset](https://huggingface.co/datasets/deepmind/code_contests).

 ## Project Goal

-The primary objective is to create a shared library that minimizes the total code required to solve competitive programming problems by identifying and extracting common patterns, algorithms, and utilities.
+The primary objective is to create a shared library that minimizes the total code required to jointly solve competitive programming problems by identifying and extracting common patterns, algorithms, and utilities.
 We aim to:

 1. Reduce the amount of code needed per solution through abstraction and reuse
 2. Improve code readability and maintainability